-Over the last two years, I have amassed a large amount of friends who are blind or that have low vision.
+Over the last few years, I have amassed a large amount of friends who are blind or that have low vision.
 It’s an awesome thing, because we can all relate to various aspects of each other’s lives and learn more about cool accessibility related things from each other.
 However, we don’t just have these conversations on the phone or in someone’s dorm room, as we like to go places to talk or just explore our community in general.
 This often means that we are being human guides for each other, or as my brother described the situation, it’s the blind leading the blind (or the blind leading the blinder).
 Today, I’ll be sharing a few of the orientation and mobility techniques my friends and I have developed to ensure no one gets left behind or runs into a pole while we travel as a group.

 Does everyone use a cane?